-A plaintiff filing a Title IX claim typically won't recover compensatory damages unless the he or she offers evidence that the discrimination was willful, deliberate, or intentional.
-Injunctive relief is the remedy usually sought in Title IX actions, such as an order compelling a school or university to cease an offending practice or take specific action to level the playing field.
+A plaintiff filing a Title IX claim typically will not recover compensatory damages, unless they offer evidence that the discrimination was willful, deliberate, or intentional.
+Injunctive relief is usually sought in Title IX actions, such as an order compelling a school or university to cease an offending practice or take specific action to level the playing field.

 The Civil Rights Act prohibits discrimination by state actors.
 Parties unhappy with a federal agency's decision in a Title IX claim generally may appeal that decision to a federal district court.
-But if the agency's decision involves withdrawing financial assistance upon a finding of noncompliance with a Title IX requirement, then judicial review may be pursued.
+However, if the agency's decision involves withdrawing financial assistance upon a finding of noncompliance with a Title IX requirement, then judicial review may be pursued.

 Criticisms of Title IX

 Title IX has done a lot of good, but there are criticisms, too.
 Some people argue that it does not do enough to protect victims of sexual violence.
 Others argue that the grievance process is unfair to the respondent.
 They say the respondent does not get enough due process protection during the hearing procedure and process.

 Another criticism involves the interpretation of Title IX.
 Title IX's interpretation has changed over time through guidance documents from the OCR and court decisions, including decisions by the Supreme Court.
 This creates uncertainty for educational institutions about how to follow the law.
 Critics argue that the law is not clear.
 For instance, how it handles "actual knowledge" of a violation has seen different interpretations under the Trump administration and Biden administration.

 Also, Title IX only applies to educational programs receiving federal financial assistance.
 It does not cover private schools that do not get federal funding.
 Some critics say that all students, no matter their school, should have the same protections against sex discrimination.

 Advocacy for Title IX Changes